BJP 'using' CAA with eye on Gujarat polls: Mamata | Politics

 West Bengal Chief Minister Mamata Banerjee on Wednesday alleged that the BJP was ''using'' Citizenship Amendment Act (CAA) and National Register of Citizens (NRC) with an eye on the upcoming Gujarat assembly elections.

-The Trinamool Congress (TMC) supremo asserted that she will never allow the implementation of CAA in West Bengal.
+The Trinamool Congress (TMC) supremo asserted that she will never allow the implementation of CAA or NRC in West Bengal.

-Banerjee also accused the saffron camp of trying to fan separatism in West Bengal by raking up statehood demands, and iterated she will never allow the division of the state.
+She accused the saffron camp of trying to ''bring in its supporters from other states and make them voters of West Bengal, while snatching the rights of the permanent residents of the eastern state''.

+Iterating that the BJP won't return to power after the 2024 Lok Sabha elections, Banerjee said that the country's political situation was changing fast, and it is very different from that of 2019.

 ''The BJP is fanning separatism in West Bengal by instigating Rajbanshis and Gorkhas in northern parts of the state.
 We will never allow the division of West Bengal,'' she said.

-Iterating that the BJP won't return to power after the 2024 Lok Sabha elections, Banerjee said that the political situation of the country was different in 2019 and it has changed since then.
+Banerjee asserted that the BJP will not return to power in 2024.

-''In 2019, the political situation of the country was different; BJP was in power in Bihar, Jharkhand and many other states.
-But now, its political presence has diminished across the country; it is no longer in power in many states.
+''In 2019, the country's political situation was different; the BJP was in power in Bihar, Jharkhand and many other states.
+But now, its political presence has diminished across the country; it is no longer in control in many states.

 ''The BJP has already reached a saturation point in many states.
+The political situation of the country is changing very fast.
 That is why it is attacking opposition parties and arresting opposition leaders by maligning them,'' she said.

+Banerjee alleged that the BJP was trying to omit legal voters from the voters' list, and asked her party leaders to be cautious when the revision of electoral rolls starts this week.

+She also claimed that the Centre was not releasing MGNREGA funds for the last few months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)